-- Cyclists should proceed with care when they moving in a lane next to slow-moving or stopped vehicles particularly for vehicles turning into or out of entrances and side roads, I am ready to stop or do stop when the cars stop or have left a gap.
+- Cyclists should proceed with care when they are moving in a lane next to slow-moving or stopped vehicles, particularly for vehicles turning into or out of entrances and side roads, I am ready to stop or do stop when the cars stop or have left a gap.

-- But the list of things some car drivers do, reverse out of parking spaces and drives particularly on to major roads, chase cyclists who can not get out the way because of parked cars.
-Squeeze gaps without allowing a cyclist room to wobble.
+- But the list of things some car drivers do, reversing out of parking spaces and particularly onto major roads, intimidating cyclists who can not get out of the way because of parked cars.
+Squeeze gaps without allowing a cyclist's room to wobble.